jamie2210/CI_MS1_TBC/README.md

 - Favicon<span>.</span>io

 ## Features
-The page consists of six pages and fourteen features.
+The page consists of six pages and thirteen features.

 ### Logo and Navigation Bar
 - Featured on all six pages